 Relationship dynamics can be both healthy and unhealthy.
 This article goes over three unhealthy relationship dynamics and what you can do to fix them.

-Relationship dynamics are made up of coping mechanisms, values, deeply held beliefs, and unconscious emotions or traumas.
-Relationships are vital to our mental wellness, but they can pose as dangerous, too.
-If you’ve been hurt in relationships before, you might sense danger in the way a partner or friend behaves and act out protectively.
-Over time, these protective behaviors form a dynamic that can either help or hurt your relationship.
+Relationship dynamics are made up of coping mechanisms, values, beliefs, and unconscious emotions or traumas.
+Relationships are vital to our mental wellbeing, but they can be harmful too.
+If you’ve been hurt in relationships before, you might act out protectively.
+Over time, these protective behaviors form a relationship dynamic that can either help or hurt your relationship.

-A healthy relationship dynamic is possible for everyone, even if you’ve been burned in the past.
+A healthy relationship dynamic is possible for everyone, even if you’ve been hurt in the past.
 A healthy relationship dynamic will encourage open communication, safe emotions, trust, compassion, and equality.
-An unhealthy relationship dynamic will involve vying for power and control over the relationship, which leads to miscommunication, unintentional hurt, and mistrust.
+An unhealthy relationship dynamic will involve fighting for power and control over the relationship, which leads to miscommunication, unintentional hurt, and mistrust.

 What Are Unhealthy Relationship Dynamics?